 The pilot, which is being conducted from Khula’s Pretoria and East London branches, is a major shift for the government, which until now has followed the international best practice of acting as a wholesaler of finance to intermediaries who are expert in dealing with small businesses.

 The plan, adopted by the Cabinet in 2008 after years of frustration at the minimal impact of Khula on the small-business sector, has been met with widespread cynicism among small-business developers.
+But recent moves in and around Khula have helped to mute the sneers to a sceptical wait-and-see silence.

 The first spark of hope that the plan, dubbed Khula Direct, will counter international evidence that governments make very bad small-business financiers comes with the news that Khula will effectively become a subsidiary of the Industrial Development Corporation.
 This will be the main outcome of the amalgamation of Khula, the microfinance agency Samaf and the small-business programmes of the corporation that was announced earlier this year.